Charley Turton

 Charley specialises in clinical negligence, abuse, and injury claims with an international element.

 Her broader personal injury practice encompasses interests in sports law, motor insurance and military claims.
-She is also keen to grow her practise in inquests and inquiries.

 Charley has been led by William Audland KC, Harry Steinberg KC, Patrick Vincent KC and Andrew Roy KC of 12KBW and regularly does work for other members of chambers in high value cases.

-In addition to a busy paperwork practice, Charley is regularly in court for trials, PTRs, CCMCs, interim applications and approval hearings.
+In addition to frequent paperwork cases, Charley is regularly in court for trials, PTRs, CCMCs, interim applications and approval hearings.

 As a member of Advocate (formerly the Bar Pro Bono Unit), Charley is willing to act in a pro bono capacity, where appropriate.